3 things that you can do right now

 As teachers, we all know the value in working collaboratively, whether that is with the pupils within our classes or as practitioners working with other teachers to moderate, plan, assess, etc. It should come as no surprise then that the very best mentors also value the importance of collaboration.

 Being a mentor means that you will be someone who is always keen to develop and improve their own practice.
 This is only possible by ensuring you work alongside others across the entire spectrum of school life.
-If you are a mentor to a trainee, you will need to be acutely aware of what expectations have been set out by the training provider.
+If you are a mentor to a trainee or early career teacher, you will need to be acutely aware of what expectations have been set out by the training provider or accrediting body.
 This means you will need to attend any mentor training sessions, read and respond to any communication that is sent out and ensure you are aware of what is being taught to the trainee so that you can make a link between school life and training days.
 If you are mentoring someone within your school, you will need to ensure that you work alongside other colleagues to ensure that your mentee is receiving the best possible support.
 Mentors are not perfect and they do not know everything.
 If your mentee has targets to meet in an area in which you are not that confident, the ability to work collaboratively and work alongside a colleague who has a particular strength in that area can be transformational; that will be true for both of you.
 The very best mentor will not pretend that they know the answers to questions that they do not just to save face.

 Modelling the importance of recognising you are never the finished article is a crucial component of creating a professional relationship that is built on the right foundations.
 Ultimately, ensuring you are collaborative with the stakeholders who are working with the mentee will allow you to support them to the best of your ability, whilst ensuring that you are also able to grow and develop as a mentor.
 As we have mentioned in previous sections, the Teacher Educator-mentee relationship needs work both ways and a successful mentoring relationship should mean that there are just as many benefits for you as there are for the mentee.